TheSharpOwl/TheSharpOwl.github.io/_posts/2022-06-23-COMIPLING_SHADERS_DIRECTD.md

 I will isolate the [HelloTriangle](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/Samples/Desktop/D3D12HelloWorld/src/HelloTriangle) example alone and use CMake as a build system for that standalone project.

 > You don't have to do anything but I just wanted to explain how I got to the CMake file in the repository for the code of this post.
-Also, A true C++ programmer should be familiar with CMake :sunglasses:
+Also, A true C++ programmer should be familiar with CMake :P
 {: .prompt-info }

 1. Let's take only the source and header files in [HelloTriangle's](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/Samples/Desktop/D3D12HelloWorld/src/HelloTriangle) folder, put them in a folder called `HelloTriangle` (for example) and remove everything else.